logo

 How do I test if my Xbox controller has stick drift?

-Go to Settings > Devices & connections > Accessories, select your controller, and check thumbstick movement in the configuration menu.
+Go to Settings > Devices & connections > Controllers & headsets, select the three dots (...) under your controller, and choose Recalibration options to test your thumbstick movement on the live tracker.

 Can stick drift be permanently fixed?